Find everything you need to know to start your journey at Nova SBE!

 President: Tomás Rodrigues

-Vice-President MSN: André Lourenço; Vice-President Sports and Marketing&Communications: Afonso Maya Seco; Vice-President International: Nikita Araújo; Vice-President Pedagogical: Marta Mouro; Vice-President Social Impact and Cultural: Duarte Igreja; Vice-Presidente: Elisa Belinha; Secretary and Vice-President Events: Madalena Severino; Treasurer: Leonor Matias; Vice-Treasurer: Diogo Alves
+Vice-President MSN: André Lourenço; Vice-President Sports: Afonso Maya Seco; Vice-President Marketing&Communications: Joana Alves; Vice-President International: Nikita Araújo; Vice-President Pedagogical: Marta Mouro; Vice-President Social Impact and Cultural: Duarte Igreja; Vice-President Events: Elisa Belinha; Secretary and Vice-President RE: Madalena Severino; Treasurer: Leonor Matias; Vice-Treasurer: Diogo Alves

 The Human Resources department deals with the recruitment process in SU and ensures efficient communication between the various departments.
 Additionally , the HR department makes sure the different members are satisfied with their position and well allocated to the respective department.